 Otherwise, the results will not be that satisfying.

-In the package, you will find a juicer with all the necessary parts, a juice pitcher, an instruction manual and a recipe book.
+You will find a juicer with all the necessary parts in the package, a juice pitcher, an instruction manual, and a recipe book.

 - The newest in line.
 This juicer has 15 years of constant research and improvement built-in.